 By Mike Anglin

-Before addressing how this litigation came about, and the results achieved, it is essential to understand why it was important.
+Before addressing how this litigation came about, and the results achieved, it is essential to understand why it was so important.

 Were same-sex couples arrested and fined for violating 21.06?
 No. In all of our searches at the time, we could never find a single instance of an arrest, much less a prosecution, for the violation of this Penal Code provision.
 In fact, “prosecution” was never the real point.
 The effect of the law was to paint an entire subculture within the population of Texas as “admitted criminals” in order to justify many forms of discrimination against the members of that population.